What Makes a Good Brand Story?

-The concept of storytelling is one of the hottest topic in marketing today.
+The concept of storytelling is one of the hottest topics in marketing today.
 By communicating a narrative that has a beginning, an end, emotions and facts, brands are able to become more human and more compelling.

 Both research and common sense tell us that when facts are put into story form they are powerful because stories are more easily remembered.
 When facts are embedded into a story, counter-arguing is less likely because the power of the story distracts.
-When an argument is in a story context, people deduce the logic themselves and we know, again from research and common sense, that self-discovery is much more powerful that having people talk at you.
+When an argument is in a story context, people deduce the logic themselves and we know, again from research and common sense, that self-discovery is much more powerful than having people talk at you.
 Lastly, and perhaps most importantly, a storyteller is usually more liked than one attempting to persuade an audience with facts.

 There is a classic Israeli folktale that tells the story of two women, Truth and Parable, who compete against each other to see who is more attractive to the townspeople.
 Truth wanted to attract as much attention as possible, so she shed her clothes thinking people would flock to her.
-They in fact did the opposite, and shut he rout.
+They in fact did the opposite and shut the route.
 When Parable walked quietly into town, unassuming yet friendly, the townspeople came out and followed her, talking happily.
 The lesson comes when Parable explains, “People do still love Truth, but they do not like the naked truth.
 If you wish people to accept you, you must clothe yourself in the mantle of story.”

 Stories break down suspicions and distract from facts that may be counter to beliefs and thus threatening.